small-solar-diy/generator-rf433-remote-start-stop/readme.txt

-DRAFT 🛠️ Raspberry Pi 433 MHz Generator Control
-A project to control the Westinghouse WGEN3600DFc generator using a 433 MHz remote key fob and a Raspberry Pi.
+DRAFT DRAFT 🛠️ Raspberry Pi 433 MHz Generator Control A project to control the Westinghouse WGEN3600DFc generator using a 433 MHz remote key fob and a Raspberry Pi.

 🚀 Project Overview